bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 ros2 launch spot_ros2_control spot_ros2_control.launch.py hardware_interface:=robot
 ```

+> [!IMPORTANT]
+> When taking control of Spot with the tablet, make sure to release control back, or `spot_ros2_control` will not be able to command the robot.

 Login information can also be set in a configuration file, the same as in the `spot_driver` launchfile.
 For example, if you have a config file `spot_ros.yaml` containing the following information:
 ```
 /**: